speakersstudio/improvdatabase/README.md

 3. Run the command `npm install` on the root project folder.
 This installs all of the dependencies for the app.
 4. Create and set up a PostgreSQL database (see below)
 5. `npm start` should start the app in a terminal
-6. Visit localhost:1919 to access the webapp.
+6. Visit localhost:1919 to access the webapp, and localhost:1919/api to get the API.

 ---